Etrama0/web-scanner/README.md

 ## Disclaimer

 This tool is for educational and ethical testing purposes only.
 Always obtain proper authorization before scanning any systems.

+## Acknowledgment

+This project, Web Security Scanner, was developed with the help of AI-assisted tools.
+AI was utilized for code generation, optimization, and documentation enhancements to streamline the development process.
+The integration of AI support has been instrumental in accelerating the project's completion and ensuring high-quality outputs.

+I appreciate the role of AI in enhancing productivity and welcome any feedback or suggestions for improvement.